alex05447/miniconfig/README.md

 ["some_section"]

-; Line continuations (backslash `\` followed by a new line) ; are optionally supported in section names, keys and values.
+; Line continuations (backslash `\` followed by a new line) ; are optionally supported in section names, keys and values (including numeric values for what it's worth).
 ; This value is a string `a multiline string`.
 ; Section `some_section` now contains 3 keys - `foo`, `bar` and `baz`.
 baz = a\